-As noted in similar cases before, the AIC operates under a delegation from the Minister of Treasury Board and Finance (the "Minister").
-Through this delegation, the AIC has authority to investigate complaints against holders and former holders of insurance agent certificates of authority.
-Pursuant to a delegation from the Minister, the AIC is authorized to exercise the Minister's powers under s.
-481 to the AIC.
+The AIC operates under a delegation from the Minister of Treasury Board and Finance (the "Minister").
+Through this delegation, the AIC has authority over matters relating to current and former holders of insurance agent certificates of authority.
 Section 481 states that "[t]he Minister may direct the holder or former holder of a certificate of authority to provide to the Minister within a reasonable period of time specified by the Minister relating to the matters in section 480(1)."
 Subsection 2 states that the "... person served with a direction under subsection (1) who has the information must provide the information in accordance with the direction."

 Regulatory offences such as these are strict liability offences.
-As such, the AIC has the onus to prove that the Demand was properly made upon the Agent (proper in the sense that they meet all of the requirements under the Act) and that the Agent did not comply.
-Once this occurs, the onus shifts to the Agent to establish that he exercised due diligence in meeting his statutory requirement to respond.
-In order to substantiate this due diligence defence, the Agent must demonstrate that he took all reasonable means to avoid the offence.
+As such, the AIC has the onus to prove that the Demand was properly made upon the Former Agent (proper in the sense that it met the requirements under the Act) and that the Former Agent did not comply.
+Once this occurs, the onus shifts to the Former Agent to establish that he exercised due diligence in meeting his statutory requirement to respond.
+In order to substantiate this due diligence defence, the Former Agent must demonstrate that he took all reasonable means to avoid the offence.

-The evidence is clear that the AIC investigator was attempting to determine whether or not the Agent contravened sections of the Act or regulations.
-In furtherance of this investigation, the investigator sent the Demand to the Agent and the Agent did not respond.
-Given these facts, the onus shifts to the Agent to prove that he took all reasonable means to respond as required.
-As he did not reply to the Report or provide any additional evidence or submissions, the Agent has failed to prove that he acted with due diligence and we find him guilty failing to respond to the Demand.
+The evidence is clear that the AIC investigator was attempting to determine whether the Former Agent had complied with his continuing education requirements.
+In furtherance of this investigation, the investigator sent the Demand to the Former Agent and he did not respond.
+Given these facts, the onus shifts to the Former Agent to prove that he took all reasonable means to respond as required.
+As the Former Agent failed to respond to the Report, he cannot meet the burden of establishing that he acted in a manner characterized by due diligence.
+Therefore, we find him guilty failing to respond to the demand for documents and information as alleged in the Report.

 In terms of the applicable sanction, the public relies on the AIC to investigate complaints and the Act requires that holders and even former holders, such as the Agent, provide information when called upon to do so.
 Therefore, the public is not well-served when agents simply ignore demands like those made in this case.
-In this case, the Agent has ignored the investigation and we are of the view that a substantial civil penalty is warranted.
-As such, we order that a civil penalty in the amount of \$1000.00 be levied against the Agent pursuant to s.
+Here, the Former Agent seemed to be ready to respond, but then simply ignored the investigation.
+Under s.
+480(1)(b), we can impose a civil penalty in an amount up to \$1,000.
+Given the circumstances in their entirety, we order that a civil penalty of \$1,000.00 be levied against the Former Agent pursuant to s.
 13(1)(b) of the Certificate Expiry, Penalties and Fees Regulation, A.R.
 125/2001.
 The civil penalty must be paid within thirty (30) days of the mailing of this Decision.
-In the event that the civil penalty is not paid within thirty (30) days, interest will begin to accrue at the prescribed rate of 12% per annum.
+If the civil penalty is not paid within thirty (30) days, interest will begin to accrue at the prescribed rate.

 Pursuant to s.
-482 of the Act (copy enclosed), the Agent has thirty (30) days in which to appeal this decision by filing a notice of appeal with the Office of the Superintendent of Insurance.
+482 of the Act, the Former Agent has thirty (30) days in which to appeal this decision by filing a notice of appeal with the Office of the Superintendent of Insurance.

 This Decision was made by way of a motion made and carried at a properly conducted meeting of the Life Insurance Council.
-The motion was duly recorded in the minutes s of that meeting.
-Date: October 28, 2016 Original Signed By Kenneth Doll, Chair Life Insurance Council
+The motion was duly recorded in the minutes of that meeting.

+Date: July 12, 2017

+Kenneth Doll Kenneth Doll, Chair Life Insurance Council